symbol/symbol-docs/source/guides/restriction/delegating-mosaic-restrictions-to-a-third-party.rst

 Prerequisites
 *************

-- Finish :doc:`creating a mosaic guide <../mosaic/creating-a-mosaic>`
-- Finish :doc:`restricting mosaics transfers <restricting-mosaics-transfers>`
+- Complete :doc:`restricting mosaics transfers <restricting-mosaics-transfers>` guide.
+- Create :ref:`accounts <setup-creating-a-test-account>` for ComfyClothingCompany and KYC provider.
+- Load both accounts with enough |networkcurrency| to pay for the transactions fees and creation of mosaics.

 *************************
 Method #01: Using the SDK